MeanderingProgrammer/advent-of-code/README.md

 Does lots of hacky stuff to set environment variables, compile common directories, and set arguments to run commands.

+None of the parameters are required, the default behavior in this case is to run the latest day in all languages it is implemented in.

 * Alias Command: `a_run`
 * Direct Command: `./scripts/advent.py run`